 La Jolla, California

 One of the problems with articulation between high school and college Japanese language programs in the United States lies in kanji learning at the high school level.
 Students who have finished fourth-year high school Japanese very often can read only 50 or so kanji, although their speaking abilities are equivalent to those of students who have finished first-year or even second-year college-level courses.
-Many college Japanese language programs in the United States teach about 50 kanji, in addition to hiragana and katakana, in the first quarter or semester.
-They teach 400 to 500 kanji in the first two years of instruction.
-Students taking the AP Japanese Language and Culture course -- which has learning goals equivalent to college-level, 300-hour instruction -- are expected to learn about the same number of kanji.
+Many college Japanese language programs in the United States teach about 50 kanji, in addition to hiragana and katakana, in the first quarter or semester and 400 to 500 kanji in the first two years of instruction.
+Students taking the AP Japanese Language and Culture course—which has learning goals equivalent to college-level, 300-hour instruction—are expected to learn about the same number of kanji.
 The reading section of the AP Japanese Exam requires students to comprehend authentic or semiauthentic texts at the intermediate, low to mid level of the ACTFL Proficiency Guidelines.
 Students should be able to recognize 400 to 500 kanji to read materials at this level.
-Thus kanji learning plays a key role in the AP Japanese Language and Culture course, so that students can develop their Japanese language abilities effectively and succeed on the AP Japanese Exam.
-In this article, I offer some practical suggestions for how to teach kanji in the AP Japanese course.
+Thus kanji learning plays a key role in the AP Japanese Language and Culture course.
+In this article I offer some practical suggestions for how to teach kanji in the AP Japanese course.

 Metaknowledge of Kanji

-At the outset of your AP Japanese course (or, preferably, your Japanese program), you should emphasize to your students the importance of kanji learning in Japanese language studies.
-For instance, you can bring authentic Japanese texts (ads, magazine articles, Web page printouts, books) and show students how many kanji are used in them; point out that without kanji knowledge and skill it is impossible to understand Japanese.
+At the outset of your AP Japanese course (or, preferably, your Japanese program), you should emphasize to your students the importance of kanji learning in Japanese language studies and the fact that without kanji knowledge and skill it is impossible to understand Japanese.
+For instance, you can bring authentic Japanese texts (ads, articles, books, etc.) and show students how many kanji are used in them.
 You should emphasize that kanji are worth learning because mastering even a small number of kanji means acquiring a large number of vocabulary items due to the makeup of Japanese words.
 You can mention that kanji knowledge helps learners guess the meaning of texts more easily.
-You should motivate students to learn kanji by emphasizing that kanji learning is not painful but actually fun.
+You should motivate students by emphasizing that kanji learning is actually fun.
 To this end, I strongly suggest that you impart the metaknowledge of how kanji are used in the Japanese language to your students: how the written language was created, how it was imported into the Japanese language, and so on.
 The following is a sample syllabus for imparting this metaknowledge.

 - The writing systems of the world (including phonograms and logograms)